Editor’s note: This article was last updated on 15 December 2022 to include information about Express v5.0, which is in beta at the time of writing.

 Sails, Strapi, and AdonisJS support MVC architecture; if you don’t want to spend time structuring your apps, you can use these.
 In addition, having MVC architecture makes it easy for other developers to understand your code.

 Rest API frameworks

 NestJS, Loopback, and Restify are REST API frameworks.
-You can use them to spin up a fast Node server or just to handle CRUD requests.
+You can use these frameworks to spin up a fast Node.js server or just to handle CRUD requests.

-OK, so what?
-Which one should you choose?
-This diagram will give you an idea of how popular the framework is, how many contributors it is, monthly downloads on npm, and the age of the framework.
+The diagram below will give you an idea of how popular the framework is at the time of writing, including how many contributors it has, monthly downloads on npm, and the age of the framework: